abrudz/aplcart/README.md

 ### Browsers

 APLcart supports [OpenSearch](https://en.wikipedia.org/wiki/OpenSearch) and as such can be added as search engine on various browsers, including Safari, Edge, Firefox, and Chrome.

+### Dyalog APL

+APLcart is supplied as the user command `]APLCart` and the API function `⎕SE.Dyalog.Utils.APLcart`.
+For information about the user command, enter `]APLcart -?`.
+The API function takes a query as right argument, and optionally `1` as left argument to return all columns (even hidden ones) from the database, rather than just the shown first 2.
+A full database dump can be done with `table←1⎕SE.Dyalog.Utils.APLcart''`

 ### Dyalog Windows IDE